areaDetector/ADViewers/docs/ADViewers/ad_viewers.rst

 - Supports all NDArray data types and color modes.
 - Allows zooming by defining the subregion with a mouse.
 - Allows changing the window size.
+- Allows changing the lower and upper display intensities with sliders.
 - Supports pvAccess only, does not support Channel Access.
 - Works with both the p4p and pvapy Python bindings for pvAccess.
   - p4p works on Windows, Linux, and Mac.